G-invariant diffusion maps: The -invariant graph Laplacian

-\subsection{The $G$-invariant graph Laplacian}
+\section{The $G$-invariant graph Laplacian}

 In this section, we review the definition and eigendecompostion of the $G$-invariant graph Laplacian, introduced in \cite{GGL}.
 Let $X = \left\{x_1,\ldots,x_N\right\}$ be a data set sampled from a uniform distribution over a smooth~$G$-invariant manifold.
-Following~\cite{GGL}, we assume that given a sample~$x\in \man$ we have that~$Ax\neq x$ for all~$A\in G$ with probability 1.
-Hence, we may assume that $x_i\neq x_j$ for all $i\neq j$ (which happens with probability 1 since~$X$ is a discrete sample from a smooth manifold), and that for each~$x_i$ we have that~$Ax_i\neq x_i$ for all~$A\in G$.